 All children should be able to take up their entitlement to funded early education in a high-quality setting.
-Providers should consider how to raise the quality of provision through continuous self-evaluation.
+Schools should consider how to raise the quality of provision through continuous self-evaluation.
 Throughout the self-evaluation process, everyone who is connected with the setting should be involved - staff team, children, parents and families - to get a clear picture of strengths and limitations and how to address any gaps.
 Areas for development might include learning new skills, personal or professional development, more training, sharing values and ideas, taking on new staff or creating a more flexible offer.

-Settings should be clear about how to deliver a more flexible service.
+Schools should be clear about how to deliver a more flexible service.
 The universal entitlement equates to 570 hours a year accessed over a minimum of 38 weeks of the year (equating to 15 hours a week).
 Providers can 'stretch' this offer, so families receive fewer hours per week, but over more weeks per year.
 This may meet some families' needs better than a set pattern of 15 hours per week for 38 weeks per year, which has been the traditional offer.
-The extended working parent entitlement (an additional 570 hours per year equating to 15 hours per week over 38 weeks) equates to 1140 hours per year and can also be stretched.
+The extended entitlement (an additional 570 hours per year equating to 15 hours per week over 38 weeks) equates to 1140 hours per year and can also be stretched.

 Availability, flexibility, business sustainability, affordability and inclusivity are key issues, and this guide highlights information sources which can help with these areas.
 Consideration also needs to be given to learning, development, safeguarding and welfare requirements.
-Well-evidenced evaluation will support providers in maintaining the necessary Ofsted grading that will retain a place in the Local Authority's Directory of Providers.